abhiramr/abhiramr.github.io/_scribbleio/01_UI_Observations_2.md

 - Will we need to add a "Cookie agreement" box upfront when the page loads for the first time?
 <p align="center">
 <img src="../../img/scribble/16.png"></p>
+- This is a really good link for everything on Typography - [http://thinkingwithtype.com/](http://thinkingwithtype.com/)